PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 Here you can provide a set of keywords describing the contents of the document.

+### Login

+Link to a login page.
+This page will be shown if the user variable does not contain a valid user.

 ### Master

 Points to a master content file that embeds the current file in a `[%Details]` section (if written in Markdown).